nix-community/cache-nix-action/README.md

 ### v3

+- Integrated with the new cache service (v2) APIs.
 - Added support for caching in GHES 3.5+.
 - Fixed download issue for files > 2GB during restore.
 - Updated the minimum runner version support from node 12 -> node 16.